utmstack/Documentation/QuickStart.md

 Deploy the UTMStack Server, which oversees security operations and data collection.

-## ISO Download Size
-**Important:** The UTMStack installation ISO file is **12 GB**.
-Ensure you have sufficient disk space and a stable internet connection before initiating the download.
-This is crucial to avoid interruptions and ensure a successful download process.

 ### **Procedure**:

 Use the UTMStack installer for Ubuntu Linux 22.04 LTS.